-Digital Transformation in Uganda: Fuelling Growth and Empowering Communities
+Digital transformation in Uganda: Fuelling growth and empowering communities

 Start-up Ecosystem:

 Uganda’s vibrant start-up ecosystem is disrupting traditional industries and fueling economic growth.
-With over 1,000 start-ups operating nationwide, innovative ideas and entrepreneurship are thriving.
+With over 1,000 start-ups operating in the country, innovative ideas and entrepreneurship are thriving.
 These start-ups are driving digital innovation across sectors, creating employment opportunities and fostering a culture of innovation.

 Additional statistics highlighting the positive impacts of digital transformation in Uganda: